-- a) AFCA must adjust those amounts on 1 January 2021, and every three years thereafter, by the higher of the percentage increase in: - (i) the Consumer Price Index, weighted average of eight capital cities, for the three-year period ending with the September quarter in the previous year - (ii) the Male Total Average Weekly Earnings for the three-year period ending with the September quarter in the previous year. - AFCA must round maximum compensation amounts to the nearest \$100 for rows 1, 3, 7 and 8; and to the nearest \$500 for rows 2, 4, 5 and 6.
-AFCA must round monetary restriction amounts to the nearest \$1000, regardless of row. - b) AFCA may change those amounts at any time to meet any regulatory requirements or directions given by ASIC under the Corporations Act.
+- a) AFCA must adjust those amounts on 1 January 2021, and every three years thereafter, by the higher of the percentage increase in: - the Consumer Price Index, weighted average of eight capital cities, for the three-year period ending with the most recent report issued by the Australian Bureau of Statistics in the previous year - (ii) the Male Total Average Weekly Earnings for the three-year period ending with the most recent report issued by the Australian Bureau of Statistics in the previous year.

+AFCA must round maximum compensation amounts to the nearest \$100 for rows 1, 3, 7 and 8; and to the nearest \$500 for rows 2, 4, 5 and 6.
+AFCA must round monetary restriction amounts to the nearest \$1000, regardless of row.

+b) AFCA may change those amounts at any time to meet any regulatory requirements or directions given by ASIC under the Corporations Act.